kazimuth/tendon/DESIGN.md

 Instantly bind your rust code from 7 languages

-- no unsafe code
+- no handwritten unsafe ffi code
-- no ffi
-- no writing your own crazy buildsystem (unless you want to)
+- no listing every type and function to bind by hand: just `transgress` and you're done*
+- generates code, not binaries, to keep your IDE and documentation tools working
+- simple integrations with build systems

 example: let's bind the excellent [uuid](https://crates.io/crates/uuid) library from python. [rust parsers good fast raggum fraggum]